SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 ### StochasticDiffEq.jl

+Each of the StochasticDiffEq.jl solvers come with a linear interpolation.

 - `EM`- The Euler-Maruyama method.
 - `RKMil` - An explicit Runge-Kutta discretization of the strong Order 1.0 Milstein method.
 - `SRA` - The strong Order 2.0 methods for additive SDEs due to Rossler.
 Not yet implemented.